Traditional Bulgarian Herbs And Their Uses

 Basil (Ocimum basilicum) is a culinary herb of the family Lamiaceae.
 It is also known as sweet basil or tulsi.
 It is native to India and other tropical regions of Asia.* Basil is a tender annual herb that is grown for its leaves.
 The leaves are used fresh or dried in a variety of dishes.
 The fresh leaves have the best flavor.
 Basil can also be grown as an ornamental plant.

 It is susceptible to frost and should be planted after the last frost date in your area.
 Basil can be started from seed or transplants.
 Once established, basil needs little care.
 Water it regularly and pinch back the stems to encourage bushy growth.
 Basil will bloom in late summer or early fall.
-The flowers are edible, but they can reduce the leaves’ yield, so removing them is best.
+The flowers are edible but can reduce the leaves’ yield, so removing them is best.
 Harvest basil leaves when they are young and tender.
 Older leaves will be more bitter in flavor.
 Cut the stems just above a set of leaves.
 You can dry or freeze basil for later use.

 Sage